hiiamboris/red-wiki/Primer.md

 # Series types should usually be copied inside functions

 Otherwise your function may behave differently on each call.
-See the topic: [[Why do I have to copy series values?]]
+See the topic: [[Why you have to copy series values]]

 # What're the differences between `as` and `to`